SalamPS/SalamPS/README.md

 ## 💡 What I Bring to the Table

-- NextJS Fullstack
+- NextJS @WebApp
+- React Native @MobileApp
-- JhonnyFive Arduino
+- JhonnyFive @Arduino

 ## 📫 Let's Connect